-What is an Arborist Report: An arborist report is an independent report prepared by a qualified or certified professional arborist containing specific observations and information on tree identification, size, condition, location, and tree health.
+What is an Arborist Report: An arborist report is an independent report prepared by a certified arborist containing specific observations and information on tree identification, size, condition, location, and tree health.
 It may also include: recommended actions, potential impacts of development, and mitigation measures relating to one or more trees on an individual lot or project site.
 The report may require amendments as conditions change over time.
 The report may address specific requirements for a project or jurisdiction.

 Why are Arborist Reports important?: Arborist reports help provide information about the health and condition of specific trees; the cause of the problem, and actions that may be taken to alleviate the problem.
 Arborist reports are also important to City Foresters to help determine which trees can be taken down without undue loss to the community.

 As an example, a Live Oak in good condition is a native tree that requires protection, while a dead or diseased tree may be taken down with replacement trees to be planted, to ensure long term health of the urban canopy.
 City Foresters work hard to preserve and enhance the beauty, environmental benefits, and public safety of the urban forests in our communities, which benefits all.